Driving in Europe: Top Tips for Happy & Safe Travel

 So yeah, pay the difference and get an automatic.
 You’ll add years to your life.

-Consider leasing a car in Europe
+Consider Leasing a Car in Europe

 If you’re traveling in Europe for more than three weeks, consider leasing your car instead of renting it.
 Leasing is much cheaper for long-term rentals.
 When you sign a lease contract, you essentially buy the car, drive it for the specified period, then return it.